Connecticut Farm to School Collaborative

 Through leadership, curriculum, research, planning, evaluation, assessment, data analyses and other assistance, the Department helps to ensure equal opportunity and excellence in education for all Connecticut students.
 The CSDE works with the Department of Agriculture to implement Connecticut’s Farm to School Program which aims to serve healthy meals in school cafeterias, improve student nutrition, provide agriculture, health and nutrition education opportunities, and support local and regional farmers.
-More information is available on their website here
+More information is available on the Connecticut Department of Education website.

 FoodCorps is a nationwide team of AmeriCorps leaders, connecting kids to real food to help them grow up healthy.
-In Connecticut, 15 FoodCorps service members are in school districts building school gardens, teaching nutrition and cooking classes, and connecting farmers and food service directors to get local produce into the cafeteria.
-Learn more about FoodCorps here and about FoodCorps in Connecticut here
+In Connecticut, FoodCorps service members are in school districts building school gardens, teaching nutrition and cooking classes, and connecting farmers and food service directors to get local produce into the cafeteria.
+Learn more about FoodCorps and FoodCorps in Connecticut.

-NEDFC is a non-profit nutrition education organization supported by the dairy farmers of New England and Eastern New York.
-Staffed by registered dietitians, NEDFC works in five New England states to ensure that health professionals, scientists, media, child nutrition professionals and educators have a credible body of nutrition knowledge upon which to educate or base health recommendations and school programs.
-Learn more about NEDFC and their Farm to School work here.
+The Connecticut Milk Promotion Board, administered by the Connecticut Department of Agriculture, was established in 2008.
+The board consists of nine appointed members and is charged with developing, coordinating and implementing promotional, research and other programs designed to promote Connecticut dairy farms and milk consumption.
+They also work closely with New England Dairy (NED) - a non-profit nutrition education organization supported by the dairy farmers of New England and Eastern New York.
+Staffed by registered dietitians, NED works in five New England states to ensure that health professionals, scientists, media, child nutrition professionals and educators have a credible body of nutrition knowledge upon which to educate or base health recommendations and school programs.
+Learn more about CT Dairy and NED.